officialAzizkhan/officialAzizkhan/README.md

  - 👀 I’m interested in AI, Transformers Models, NLP, LLM and programming languages.

-- 🌱 I’m currently working in LLM Projects.
+- 🌱 I’m currently working in AI, ML & LLM Projects.

 - 👯 I’m looking to collaborate on linkedin & Github.

-- 📫 How to reach me/twitter/X:

-- @officialAzizk

 📫 How to reach me/linkedin: